 - Posted on: Aug 15 2017

 At the Eye Care Institute, we’ve been performing LASIK surgery to help our patients throw away their glasses and contacts for a long time.
-In fact, Drs.
-Barth and Rich have performed this laser vision correction procedure since 1996.
+In fact, our doctors have performed this laser vision correction procedure since 1996.
 LASIK surgery is so commonplace today, with millions of patients worldwide opting for the surgery, that it seems the procedure has been around forever.
 But in reality, LASIK has only been performed in the U.S. for just 25 years.
 Since LASIK is a major part of our Santa Rosa business, we thought our patients might be interested to know some of the backgrounds of LASIK.
 Here’s a brief history of Laser-assisted in situ keratomileusis (LASIK).

 What is LASIK?

 LASIK is a reshaping of the cornea using a laser.
 Why does this vastly improve a patient’s vision?
 When the cornea is either too flat or short that makes a person farsighted.
 When it is too long or curved too sharply, a person is nearsighted.
 And if the cornea is distorted or flattens unevenly, the person has astigmatism and focusing ability is flawed.

 The problem is refraction.
 As light enters the lens of the eye, if the cornea isn’t the proper shape to refract the light correctly, then the person’s vision is less than perfect.
 LASIK reshapes these cornea problems to improve the vision of the patient.
 The targeted excimer laser beam gently removes, ablates (if you want to be technical), the corneal tissue to correct the refractive angles and allow the patient to see clearly.